 “The key to the culinary experience is striking a balance: achieving an end result that is equal parts taste and presentation.
 In many ways, I consider this process an art.
 Oftentimes when I plate dishes, I draw inspiration from the aesthetics incorporated in painting.”

-Regional Corporate Sushi Chef of SUSHISAMBA Las Vegas, Miami Beach and Coral Gables, John Um, has mastered the art of sushi, from his precise technique to his aesthetic presentation.
+As a Corporate Chef of SUSHISAMBA John Um, has mastered the art of sushi, from his precise technique to his aesthetic presentation.
 Born and raised in South Korea, John developed an affinity for food at a young age, embarking on an international culinary journey that began in his hometown of Seoul.

 First influenced by his grandmother’s occupation as a diver, John grew up experiencing seafood in its freshest form, acquiring a taste for aquatic life that would make most youngsters squirm, including sea urchin and abalone.
 His mother and aunt, respectively, a potter and a painter, fostered his eye for creativity, an aspect of his childhood that has inspired John’s current culinary approach at SUSHISAMBA, manifested in his artful presentations.
 John views each plate as a canvas, enhancing the experience for guests with conceptually plated ingredients – or as John says “edible art-work” – that highlight the beauty of color and texture characteristic of Japanese cuisine.

 John moved to Nevada in 2009, accepting an opportunity to be an Executive Chef at The Sushi, where he assisted with the direction of the menu, specializing in sushi presentation and Japanese cuisine, while facilitating a seamless relationship between front and back of house operations.
-Following The Sushi, John became a Sushi Chef at Wazuzu in the esteemed Wynn & Encore hotels, bringing his creativity and knowledge of sauces to the kitchen of one of the hotel’s most popular restaurants.
+Following The Sushi, John became a Sushi Chef at Wazuzuin the esteemed Wynn & Encore hotels, bringing his creativity and knowledge to the kitchen of one of the hotel’s most popular restaurants.

 In 2010, John joined the team as Executive Sushi Chef at SUSHISAMBA Las Vegas, an experience that has brought his journey full circle.
 His adventurous palate, artistic outlook and knowledge of Japanese cuisine shine in his ability to transform ingredients into memorable flavors.
 Annual trips to Japan and past travels to Brazil and Peru serve as inspiration for John’s ever-growing repertoire and refined technique.
-Showcasing his culinary creativity and desire for a challenge, John creates an original dish daily for the restaurant’s specials, never repeating an offering.
-His dishes have been lauded as true works of art by such esteemed culinary forces as The Art of Plating and Chef Talks.
+Showcasing his culinary creativity and desire for a challenge, John creates an array of original dishes, never repeating an offering.
+His plates have been lauded as true works of art by such esteemed culinary forces as The Art of Plating and Chef Talks.

-In 2013, John was promoted to the role of Regional Corporate Sushi Chef, overseeing operations and menu development at Miami Beach and Coral Gables in addition to Las Vegas.
-He was integral to the opening of the restaurant’s first international location in London in the summer of 2012 as well as the opening of Coral Gables in 2013.
-At SUSHISAMBA, he utilizes all aspects of his informal and professional culinary education, from his innate ability to pair ingredients that result in bold flavors to his creative disposition, plating delicious and exquisite cuisine.
+In 2013, John was promoted to the role of Regional Corporate Sushi Chef, overseeing operations and menu development at Miami Beach in addition to Las Vegas.
+He was integral to the opening of the restaurant’s first international location in London in the summer of 2012 as well as the opening of Amsterdam in 2017.
+John’s hard work paid off and in 2018 he was appointed SUSHISAMBA Corporate Chef.
+In this new role John has become the driving force for creating SUSHISAMBA’s innovative offerings utilizing all aspects of his informal and professional culinary education, from his innate ability to pair ingredients that result in bold flavors to his creative disposition, artful plating and exquisite cuisine.

 Joel Versola – Executive Chef